Restrict Access to Windows 11 Settings

-This post shows students and new users how to restrict access to the Control Panel and Systems Settings pane in Windows 11.
+This article discusses how to limit access to the Control Panel and System Settings in Windows 11.

-The new System Settings panel was introduced with Windows 10 and has since been more integrated with Windows to replace the old Control Panel.
+The System Settings panel, introduced with Windows 10, has become more integrated into the operating system, replacing the old Control Panel.

-Because these settings are important to how Windows 11 functions, you may want to restrict access to them, making sure that no one can go and make changes that could render Windows inoperable.
+Since these settings are crucial for Windows 11’s functionality, you may want to limit access to them to ensure that changes aren’t made that could cause Windows to become inoperable.

-You may want to restrict access because the System Settings and Control Panel allows system-wide changes.
-You can do that using the steps below:
+You might want to restrict access because the System Settings and Control Panel allow for system-wide changes.
+You can do that by following the steps below:

 Go to the Start menu, search for Registry Editor, and select the app to open, as highlighted in the image below.